davidben/tls-trust-expressions/pki-transition-strategies.md

 Pre-shipping a trusted intermediate with a client is equivalent to simply treating the intermediate as a trust anchor, with some time bound.
 Thus trust expressions can be used to implement intermediate compression with no additional mechanism.

 CAs use the ACME extension to ship two chains to the TLS server, one with the intermediate, rooted at the long-lived key, and one without the intermediate, rooted at the short-lived key.
 Clients trust both the long-lived key and the most recent corresponding short-lived key.
 If the client’s trust anchors are up-to-date, the server will use the shorter chain.
-If the client’s trust anchors become out-of-date, the server will transparently fallback to the longer chain, until the client is updated.
+If the client’s trust anchors become out-of-date, the server will automatically fallback to the longer chain, until the client is updated.

 ### Trust Expressions with Parallel Issuance